iRobotics-Pacbot/website/index.md

 -----

+## Pacbot Description

+The PacBot competition was started by the Harvard Undergraduate Robotics Club and is now hosted annually at the University of Illinois Urbana-Champaign through iRobotics.
+The competition takes place in a scaled-up Pacman-inspired arena.
+The PacBot must navigate the arena and make its trajectory decisions autonomously.
+Its goal is two-fold: to avoid the pursuing “ghosts” – Inky, Pinky, Blinky, and Clyde – and to collect as many points as possible with only three lives.

+So far, several schools from around North America have taken up the challenge.

-## PacBot Rules and Guidelines 2022
+## PacBot Rules and Guidelines (Adapted from Harvard, 2022)

 **As of 1/7/2022**

-Below is the ruleset that must be followed when designing your robots for the fourth annual 2022 PacBot Competition at Harvard University.
+Below is the ruleset that must be followed when designing your robots for the third annual PacBot Competition at the University of Illinois Urbana-Champaign.
 Note that these rules are dynamic and subject to change between now and up to one month before the competition date.
 Any time the rules are updated, an email will be sent to each participating team alerting them of the change and its purpose.
-Should you have any questions about the reason for a rule provided below, please email Thomas Biasi, the PacBot Project Manager, at <tbiasi@college.harvard.edu>.

-Documentation for the game code and PacBot arena, along with example robot designs, can be found at our GitHub: [github.com/HarvardURC/Pacbot](https://github.com/HarvardURC/Pacbot).
+Documentation for the game code and PacBot arena, along with example robot designs, can be found at the GitHub: [github.com/HarvardURC/Pacbot](https://github.com/HarvardURC/Pacbot).
 Teams should consult the GitHub for information regarding communicating with the game from their bots.

 -----